arsalansadiq/TFTP-File-Transfer-System/README.md

 server and client, this thread takes over and deals with reads and writes.

    * IntermediateHost.java: The intermediate host simply funnels data packets from the client to the server, and vice versa.
-If recieved from client, sends to server.
-If recieved from server, sends to client.
+If received from client, sends to server.
+If received from server, sends to client.

    * ThreadedServer.java: This class represents the object which is the server.
 This class has a dedicated